xdssio/spoonbill/docs/markdowns/backends.md

 ```

 The [modal Dict](https://modal.com/docs/reference/modal.Dict) has a different context than the other stores.
 For it to
-work, we must give it the stub at creation time and the handler at runtime.
+work, we must give it the stub at creation time and the app at runtime.

-Currently, modal only implemented *contains*, *put*, *get*, *update*, *len*, *pop*.
-For the sake of consistency, we
+Currently, modal implemented only *contains*, *put*, *get*, *update*, *len*, and *pop*.
-implemented the keys with another metadata dict and the *keys*, *values*, *items* and the search APIs naively, which
+For the sake of consistency, we implemented the *keys*, *values*, *items* and the search APIs naively with another metadata modal.Dict, which
 makes them slow.

 It is recommended to use it mostly as cache.

 The ModalStore is initiated with a stub outside the runtime with data optionally, and cannot be updated outside the app
 by design.

 Within the runtime, the handler is passed to the store to be able to update the data.

 ```python
 import modal